ed-components/ed-components/components/ed-pb/README.md

 1. Each numeric element list  is turned into a question.

     You can provide some context, and even include sub-questions.

+    Under the hood the two sub-answers here use `<ed-choice>` component.

     1. Subquestion 2.1.